MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/javascript-debugger-scripting.md

     p
 ```

 At this point, you should be broken into the throwAndCatch method on line 34.
-Y

 ```
+...
 >>> ****** SCRIPT BREAK DebuggableSample [Step Complete] ******
            Location: line = 34, column = 5
            Text: var curProc = host.currentProcess

 ```

-You can verify this by executing a stack trace:
+You can verify this by executing a stack trace.

 ```
 >>> Debug [DebuggableSample 34:5] >k